 Your impairment is considered severe and prolonged if it has lasted (or is expected to last) for at least 12 consecutive months and either of the following situations applies to you:

 - Even with therapy, the appropriate devices or medication, you are always or almost always:

 - unable to perform one of the following basic activities of daily living: seeing, speaking, hearing, walking, eliminating, feeding or dressing yourself, or functioning in everyday life because you do not have the necessary mental functions (remunerated work, social activities, recreational activities or housekeeping are not basic activities of daily living); or

 - restricted in more than one of the above-mentioned activities, if the cumulative effect of the restrictions is equivalent to having a single marked restriction in one of those activities.

-- Because of chronic illness, you undergo therapy prescribed by a physician or specialized nurse practitioner at least twice a week, and the therapy:
+- Because of chronic illness, you undergo therapy prescribed by a physician at least twice a week, and the therapy: